570 11

 Step 5: Stencil

 I cannot tell you how important it is to practice, practice, practice before taking that stencil to your floor.
 I grabbed a piece of foam board and tried it out several times using different techniques.
 I had been advised to use a stencil brush, so that’s what I started with… and I hated it.
-First, it was time-consuming, and second, the bristles kept falling out.
-Nope.
-No stencil brush for me.
+First, it was time-consuming, and second, the bristles kept falling out, so no stencil brush for me.
 Instead, I grabbed that trusty foam roller and practiced some more.

 My practice board